mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ## 6. Compute the Posterior Distribution

-Bayesian inference allows us to update our beliefs about parameters based on observed data.
-This updating process results in the posterior distribution, which encapsulates our updated knowledge about the parameters after considering the data.
 Several methods can be employed to compute the posterior distribution:

 #### Analytical Solution:

-In the presented linear-elastic model, the posterior can be determined analytically because the noise model is additive, and both the noise distribution and the prior distribution are (modified) normal distributions.
-When the prior and likelihood functions have conjugate distributions, a closed-form solution is possible.
+When the prior and likelihood functions are conjugate, a closed-form solution can be derived.
 Examples include the normal-normal and beta-binomial models.
-However, the posterior can only be determined analytically in a limited number of simple cases, and for real-world problems, numerical methods are typically employed.
+However, the posterior can only be determined analytically in a limited number of simple cases, and numerical methods are typically used for more complex real-world problems.

 #### Grid Search: